Open-Plan Kitchen Design Ideas

-The Australian taste for open-plan living is nowhere more evident than in the evolution of kitchen design.
+The trend towards open-plan living is nowhere more evident than in the evolution of kitchen design.

 Once a separate space, designed with function first and foremost in mind, the kitchen is now the focus of open-plan living areas.